Thirst (1979 film)

 Thirst is a 1979 Australian horror film directed by Rod Hardy and starring Chantal Contouri, Max Phipps, and David Hemmings.
-It has been described as a blend of vampire and science fiction genres, influenced by the 1973 film Soylent Green as well as drawing on the vampire folklore of Elizabeth Báthory – one of several vampire films in the 1970s to do so.
+It follows a woman who is kidnapped by a blood-drinking cult of modern vampires who believe her to be a descendant of Elizabeth Báthory.
+It has been described as a blend of vampire and science fiction genres, influenced by the 1973 film Soylent Green as well as drawing on the folklore of Elizabeth Báthory – one of several vampire films in the 1970s to do so.

+The film was released in Australia in September 1979, and later was distributed in the United States by New Line Cinema in 1980.

 Plot

-Single professional Kate Davis is kidnapped by a shadowy organization known as 'The Brotherhood'.
+Unmarried professional Kate Davis is kidnapped by a shadowy organization known as 'The Brotherhood'.
 This organization believes her to be a direct descendant of Elizabeth Báthory and claim to be part of an ancient race that consumes blood in order to retain their youth and strength.
 They have taken her to a hospital-like compound where they clinically 'bleed' brainwashed and hypnotised humans and harvest and consume their blood.
-Kate is horrified by what she sees and refuses to join, as well as to take one of the Brotherhood as a mate.
-She manages to steal a truck and flee the compound, but is captured.
+Kate is horrified by what she sees and refuses to join, or to take one of the Brotherhood as a mate.
+She manages to steal a truck and flee the compound but is re-captured.

 Kate continues to be unreceptive to the Brotherhood and their practices, leading to them using hallucinogens to break down her resistance.
-Only one member, Dr. Fraser, is against this treatment as he believes that it will only result in losing her respect for them even if it was successful.
+Only one member, Dr. Fraser, is against this treatment as he believes that it will only result in losing her respect for them even if it's successful.
 Kate is brainwashed and initiated into the cult through a ceremony that involves her using fake metallic fangs to drink the blood of a sacrificial victim.

-Once home Kate acts as if she has seemingly forgotten all of what has happened, only for her to end up killing a woman in her apartment and drinking her blood.
-Once back at the compound Kate is still resistant to drinking blood and taking the lives of other humans.
-In an attempt to make her comply the Brotherhood kidnaps her lover Derek and takes him to the farm.
-Dr. Fraser helps him escape and seeks out Kate, seemingly in attempt to reunite them, only to reveal he is also descended from a vampire lineage and seeks a union with her.
+Once home, Kate acts as if she has seemingly forgotten all that happened, only for her to end up killing a woman in her apartment and drinking her blood.
+Once back at the compound, Kate is still resistant to drinking blood and taking the lives of other humans.
+In an attempt to make her comply, the Brotherhood kidnaps her lover Derek and brings him to the farm.
+Dr. Fraser helps him escape and seeks out Kate, seemingly in an attempt to reunite them.
+But it's revealed that he is also descended from a vampire lineage and seeks a union with her.
 He did save Derek from the farm, but only so he could drain Derek's blood and offer it to Kate.
 Initially angry at seeing Derek's drained body, Kate's will is finally broken and she submits to Dr. Fraser and the Brotherhood.